light pipe refraction green led color

 Once designers fully understand the requirements of the application, they can identify the optical properties and light pipe characteristics needed to find the best fit, including:

-There is no one-size-fits-all solution for all applications, so it is a good thing there are many high performing light pipe materials to choose from.
+There is no one-size-fits-all solution for all applications, so it is a good thing there are many high performing light pipe materials to choose from, including those with a rod-like structure for efficient light transmission.

 LED Optics: Light Pipe Materials with Winning Attributes